Álvaro González (footballer, born 1990)

-Álvaro González Soberón (born 8 January 1990), known simply as Álvaro, is a Spanish professional footballer who plays as a central defender for Primera Federación club Tenerife.
+Álvaro González Soberón (born 8 January 1990), known simply as Álvaro, is a Spanish professional footballer who plays as a central defender.

 He began his career with Racing de Santander, and had spells at Zaragoza, Espanyol and Villarreal for La Liga totals of 233 matches and five goals.
 He signed for Marseille in 2019, initially on loan.

 Álvaro won the 2013 European Under-21 Championship with Spain.

 Club career

 Racing Santander

 Born in Potes, Cantabria, Álvaro was a product of local club Racing de Santander's youth ranks, and made his professional debut in the 2009–10 season, appearing in 23 games for the reserves in the Segunda División B and being relegated.
 He made his first-team and La Liga debut on 1 May 2011, starting and playing 82 minutes in a 2–0 home win against RCD Mallorca.

 In May 2011, Álvaro signed a four-year contract with Racing.
 Due to injuries to teammates, he began 2011–12 in the starting eleven.
 On 14 November, a €2 million offer from FC Dnipro Dnipropetrovsk was rejected.
 He remained a starter until the end of the campaign, when they were relegated.